How to Reduce the Bounce Rate of Your Website

 When all is said and done, ideally you should be tracking the bounce rate against your own historical data.
 In case you don’t have the resources to focus on decreasing your bounce rate, you can do a competitor analysis and determine if you need to reduce the bounce rate.

 As discussed earlier, you can compare your bounce rate against the industry averages.
 If you own a blog and your bounce rate is 80%, you may not have to worry much about it.
-However this doesn’t mean that you can ignore it completely.
+However, this doesn’t mean that you can ignore it completely.
 Top blogs such as QuickSprout and Moz have bounce rates of not more than 50%.
-They create popular content and make people to spend more time consuming it – something that every content marketer should aspire for.
+They create popular content and make people spend more time consuming it – something that every content marketer should aspire for.

 How else have you reduced bounce rates?
 Tell us in the comments section.: